Das-Kollektiv/tdme2/README-MiniScript.md

 - very small implementation of a scripting language
 - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
 - can be easily extended by writing state machine machine states and script methods in C++ as well as custom data types
-- built-in data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
+- built-in data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, byte array, array, map and set
 - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
 - supports user script functions and recursion
 - supports operators by operator to method mapping by a preprocessor run
 - supports loops and conditions
 - supports programming with classes style programming
-  - for built-in datatypes: string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
+  - for built-in datatypes: string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, byte array, array, map and set
   - for script classes/objects
   - for custom data types
 - supports event like programming